tangramor/docker-tars/docs/README_en.md

 ```

 ### General basic service for framework
 In the Dockerfile I put the successfully built service packages tarslog.tgz, tarsnotify.tgz, tarsproperty.tgz, tarsqueryproperty.tgz, tarsquerystat.tgz and tarsstat.tgz to /data, which should be mounted from the host machine like `/c/Users/<ACCOUNT>/tars_data/`.
-You can refer to [Install general basic service for framework](https://github.com/Tencent/Tars/blob/master/Install.en.md#44-install-general-basic-service-for-framework) to install those services.
+These services have been automatically installed in the docker image.
+You can refer to [Install general basic service for framework](https://github.com/Tencent/Tars/blob/master/Install.en.md#44-install-general-basic-service-for-framework) to understand those services.

 Build Images